 Dine like a Reedsburg local at hometown favorite Greenwood’s Cafe.
 It doesn’t look like the place has changed in decades, and that’s part of its charm.
 Expect dependable breakfast staples sold a la carte, friendly servers, flowing coffee, homemade pie, and prices under $10.
 116 S. Walnut St., Reedsburg

-Train enthusiasts will undoubtedly find joy at the Mid-Continental Railway Museum, but no one can resist the excitement of a conductor shouting “all aboard!”
+Train enthusiasts will undoubtedly find joy at the Mid-Continent Railway Museum, but no one can resist the excitement of a conductor shouting “all aboard!”
 Visitors can take an hour-long journey on a restored vintage train that departs a wooden depot built in 1894, explore preserved railroad cars and locomotives, and watch current restoration projects underway.
 You can also book onboard dining experiences.
 E8948 Museum Road, North Freedom

 Just 20 minutes from the railway museum, Corner Pub Brewery is an unassuming microbrewery with local craft beer on tap and solid burgers, fried cheese curds, and fish fry.
 100 E. Main St., Reedsburg